South Park: Bigger, Longer & Uncut: Plot

-One morning in South Park, Colorado, Stan Marsh, Kyle Broflovski and his adopted brother Ike, Eric Cartman, and Kenny McCormick visit the movie theater to see Terrance and Phillip's R-rated film, Asses of Fire.
-After being denied tickets, the boys pay a homeless man to accompany them.
-After watching the film, the boys begin swearing constantly.
-Their friends are impressed and also see the film, except for Wendy Testaburger, who becomes acquainted with transfer student Gregory, much to Stan's jealousy.
+In South Park, Colorado, Stan Marsh, Kyle Broflovski and his adopted brother Ike, Eric Cartman, and Kenny McCormick visit the movie theater to see Terrance and Phillip's R-rated film, Asses of Fire, bribing a homeless man to help sneak them in.
+Due to the rampant profanity in the film, the boys begin swearing constantly.
+Their classmates also see the film, but Wendy Testaburger prefers to spend time with transfer student Gregory, to Stan's jealousy.
+The boys are sent to Mr. Mackey's office for swearing and are forbidden from seeing the film again by their parents, but still do so again later.
+Kenny attempts to imitate one of the scenes from the film by lighting his fart on fire, but accidentally immolates himself.
+He is rushed to the hospital and dies from a botched heart transplant, and the other boys are consequently grounded.

-The next day, the boys start swearing at school and are sent to Mr. Mackey's office.
-When the children's parents find out, they are forbidden from seeing the film again, but do so multiple times.
-As per a bet with Cartman, Kenny sets his fart on fire (imitating a scene from the film), accidentally immolates himself and is rushed to the hospital, where he dies from a botched heart transplant.
-Kenny is denied entry to Heaven and descends into Hell, wherein he encounters Satan and his abusive partner Saddam Hussein.
-Meanwhile, Kyle's mother, Sheila, forms the Mothers Against Canada (M.A.C.) movement with other parents.
-Terrance and Phillip are arrested as war criminals; when the United States refuses to release them, Canada bombs the Baldwin family in retaliation.
-The US declares war on Canada and arranges to have Terrance and Phillip executed during a United Service Organizations (USO) show.
-After insulting Sheila repeatedly, Cartman is implanted with a V-chip, which administers an electric shock whenever he swears.
+Kenny descends into Hell and encounters Satan and his abusive partner Saddam Hussein.
+With Asses of Fire becoming popular with children nationwide, the parents of South Park blame Terrance and Phillip's native Canada for corrupting them.
+Kyle's mother, Sheila, forms the Mothers Against Canada (M.A.C.) movement with other parents and later has a V-chip implanted in Cartman, causing him electric shocks whenever he attempts to swear.
+When M.A.C. arrests Terrance and Phillip, Canada bombs the Baldwin family in retaliation.
+The United States declares war on Canada and arranges to have Terrance and Phillip executed during a USO show within two days.
+In Hell, Kenny overhears Satan tell Saddam that Terrance and Phillip's deaths are the last sign of a prophecy of his invasion of Earth.

-Satan prophesies that the war is a sign of the apocalypse and upon Terrance and Phillip's deaths, he will invade and conquer the Earth.
 After failing to persuade Satan to abandon Saddam, Kenny's ghost visits Cartman to warn him.
-Unable to reason with their mothers, Stan, Kyle, and Cartman form a resistance movement with their classmates to rescue Terrance and Phillip.
-At Gregory's behest, they recruit the French-accented, misotheistic Cristophe, nicknamed "the Mole".
-Kyle later hides Ike in their family's attic as Canadians are sent to internment camps.
-After the boys infiltrate the show, Stan and Kyle attempt to stall the execution, while Cartman attempts to deactivate the alarm as the Mole prepares to secure Terrance and Phillip.
-However, Kenny's ghost reappears before Cartman, who runs away in fear, forgetting to shut down the alarm.
-The Mole is discovered and fatally mauled by guard dogs.
+Unable to reason with their mothers, Stan, Kyle, and Cartman form a resistance movement with their classmates to rescue Terrance and Phillip, recruiting the French-accented, misotheistic Cristophe, nicknamed "the Mole".

-The remaining boys try to warn their mothers about Satan's prophecy but are ignored as the execution commences.
-This execution is interrupted when the Canadian Army launches a surprise attack, resulting in a massive battle between the two armies.
+The boys infiltrate the USO show, where Stan and Kyle attempt to stall the execution and Cartman attempts to deactivate the alarm while the Mole prepares to free Terrance and Phillip.
+However, Kenny's ghost reappears before Cartman, who runs away in fear before shutting down the alarm, and the Mole is fatally mauled by guard dogs.
+The remaining boys try to warn their mothers about Satan's prophecy but are ignored, and Sheila orders the execution.
+The Canadian Army suddenly launches a surprise attack, resulting in a massive battle between the two armies.
 Cartman deactivates the electrical switch, allowing Terrance and Phillip to escape; the shock from the switch causes his V-chip to malfunction.
-Stan chases after them but is knocked out in an explosion.
-Horrified at what they incited, all the M.A.C. members except for Sheila decide to abandon their cause.
+Horrified at what they have incited, all the M.A.C. members except for Sheila decide to abandon their cause and search for their children.
+The children form a human shield to protect Terrance and Phillip from the United States Army as Kyle tries to reason with Sheila.
+While the army troops begin to back down, Sheila refuses and shoots Terrance and Phillip dead.